davenicholson-xyz/go-wallhaven/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ## Acknowledgments

 - [Wallhaven.cc](https://wallhaven.cc) for providing the API
-- The Go community for excellent HTTP and JSON handling libraries